chief-wizard/prisma-fastify-bakery/README.md

 A SQLite database is used and will be created in the `prisma` subdirectory when the schema is first migrated.

+## Installation

+This code has been tested with Node.js version 14.

+To install the application, clone this repository and run:

+	npm install

+## Type checking in VSCode

+I recommend using type Visual Studio Code with this repository.
+You'll see the

+	// @ts-check

+Comment at the beginning of some files - this enables type checking and will help you to make sure your Prisma models and types are used correctly.

 ## Running the app

 1. Build the database schema: